2025 Thursday Doors: 21 August

 Welcome back to another Which Way Challenge (CWWC).
 This week I have chosen Any Which Way (Your Choice) for this week’s theme.
 The Which Way can be any path, sidewalk, trail, or road as long as the Which Way is clearly discernible.
 For further information regarding the Which Way Challenge (CWWC) feel free to check out the home page here.

-Here is my first Which Ways segment:
+Here are my Which Ways entries:

 Thank you to those who have participated and supported the Which Ways Challenge.
 I appreciate y’all sharing your Which Ways with us.